 Recuperating from wisdom teeth extractions is fairly straightforward with only limited homecare instructions.
 We do recommend a restricted diet of liquid and soft foods for 7-10 days after the procedure.
 Depending on your surgery, you may not need to come back to AOS for a follow-up visit, but your doctor will always be available to you if you have questions or concerns.

-If you or your child needs wisdom teeth removal, schedule a phone consultation or in-person visit with our offices in Peoria and Galesburg.
-Call or contact AOS online for more information.
+If you or your child needs wisdom teeth removal, schedule a phone consultation or in-person visit with our offices.